arielkalman/EscaGCP/docs/implementation-status.md

 - **Modern Development Experience**: Fast builds, hot reload, and excellent developer tools
 - **Production-Ready Infrastructure**: Optimized builds, error handling, and responsive design

-The foundation is now ready for **Phase 2: Dashboard Redesign** and subsequent phases that will implement the advanced graph visualization, interactive panels, and enterprise-grade features that will make GCPHound's frontend best-in-class for GCP security analysis.
+The foundation is now ready for **Phase 2: Dashboard Redesign** and subsequent phases that will implement the advanced graph visualization, interactive panels, and enterprise-grade features that will make EscaGCP's frontend best-in-class for GCP security analysis.

 ---